Multiple-bounce Smith Microfacet BRDFs using the Invariance Principle: Results

 \subsection{Discussion and limitations}

-We introduce the invariance principle in the multiple scattering microfact model.
+We introduce the invariance principle in the multiple-bounce microfact model.
 Unfortunately, our formulation is only derived for the spatial domain.
 Like any other existing work in this line of research, a Monte carlo estimator is still required for the angular domain to get a path.

-Introducing the invariance principle to the multiple scattering of a refractive surface is much more complex than the reflective case.
-Our model relies on the equivalence between the microfacet and a homogeneous media.
-However, a well-known problem is that for a refractive surface this equivalence does not exist, leading to a discontinuous mapping in the spatial domain.
+Introducing the invariance principle to the multiple bounces of a refractive surface is much more complex than the reflective case.
+Our model relies on the equivalence between the microfacet and a homogeneous \revises{medium}.
+However, a well-known problem is that for a refractive surface, this equivalence leads to a discontinuous mapping in the spatial domain.
 For the same reason, Bitterli and d'Eon~\shortcite{BitterliAndd'Eon:2022} also consider reflective surfaces only.